Skip to Content

 The WQMP provides projected effluent limits for use in planning and permitting activities under the Texas Pollutant Discharge Elimination System (TPDES).
 The TCEQ reviews all applications for new and amended permits for conformance with applicable portions of the WQMP, including adopted TMDLs.

-The commission approved the implementation plan on December 13, 2002.
+The commission approved the I-Plan on December 13, 2002.
 The Texas State Soil and Water Conservation Board approved it on January 16, 2003.

 Reports